Making the Most of Your Virtual Experience

 - Close your door or ask others to not disturb you

 - Actually take notes.
 You will pay more attention if you are focusing on the content instead of multitasking on work.

 Chatting and Backchannels

-- Open the chat to the right of the streaming video to communicate with the virtual session chair in the room: ask questions, make comments.
+- Open the chat in the presentation room to communicate with the virtual session chair and other attendees in the room: ask questions, make comments.